Retirement Planning A-Z

 C

-TaxA tax on profits from selling an investment for more than its purchase price.
+TaxA tax on profits realized when an asset is disposed of for more than its purchase price.
 Long-term gains (held over one year) are generally taxed at lower rates than ordinary income.

 Risk & ModelingA matrix factorization method used to generate correlated random variables from independent ones.
 It transforms independent random draws into correlated asset returns reflecting real-world co-movement.